Secondary-progressive multiple sclerosis (SPMS) is a form of multiple sclerosis. It’s considered the next stage after relapsing-remitting MS (RRMS).

 - excessive fatigue

-During the early stages of RRMS, symptoms are noticeable, but they aren’t necessarily severe enough to interfere with your everyday activities.
-Once MS progresses to the secondary-progressive stage, symptoms become more grueling.
+During the early stages of RRMS, symptoms are noticeable, but they aren’t necessarily severe enough to interfere with everyday activities.
+Once MS progresses to the secondary-progressive stage, symptoms become more challenging.

 - physical therapy